Styling the Image Block

 Border Color

 You can make the border stand out more by changing its color.
-Use a color that's part of your style's overall color scheme.
+Use a color that's part of your template's overall color scheme.

-If your style is mostly green, or brown, choosing a brown or green will likely suit your colors.
+If your template is mostly green, or brown, choosing a brown or green will likely suit your colors.
 But hot pink or bright red would not.

 Click on the Color Palette button to open the color picker overlay.